 After completing my BEng in Physics and Electronic Engineering at Glasgow University, I taught Physics and Chemistry at a school in Kenya.
 Drawn by the bright lights of industry, I returned to the UK and embarked on a 15-year research career where I focused on new developments in wireless communication and was granted a dozen patents.
 Eventually, however, the unique rewards and challenges of working in education drew me back, and I completed my PGCE.
-I’ve now spent 5 fulfilling years teaching Physics at St. Andrews, where I’ve also been able to apply my technology skills in developing our Moodle virtual learning platform.
+I’ve been teaching Physics at St Andrews International School Bangkok since 2009, where I’ve also been able to apply my IT background to developing the use of technology across the school.

-St. Andrews places a prime emphasis on making the school a happy place for students to learn.
+St Andrews International School Bangkok places a prime emphasis on making the school a happy place for students to learn.
 This also makes it a great place to teach.
 I genuinely enjoy coming here every day.

 “Mr. Keith is an amazing teacher and I love learning with him because he actually teaches in a way that is understood by everyone and when someone doesn’t understand he takes the time and effort to teach them.”

 “Mr. Keith is a very great teacher who actually got me to learn stuff.
 He makes Physics, a subject I thought would kill me, a fun subject.”